Muzzle shroud

-A muzzle shroud can be used in conjunction with other muzzle devices (such as a muzzle brake, flash suppressor or a brake/suppressor hybrid device).
+A muzzle shroud can be used in conjunction with other muzzle devices (such as a muzzle brake, flash suppressor, or brake/suppressor hybrid device).
 This way the user can still benefit from some of the recoil reduction of a muzzle brake, but with less of the noise and concussion normally associated with such a device.
-However, depending on the design, the CRD will usually increase the recoil to some degree compared to using a muzzle brake only.
+However, depending on the design, the muzzle shroud will usually increase the recoil to some degree compared to using a muzzle brake only.

 Motivation

 Even wearing double hearing protection (earplugs and muffs), some shooters have experienced hearing loss from high volume or long term shooting, probably due to the shockwaves from muzzle blasts propagating though the sinuses and facial bone structures.
 The noise levels experienced are often increased when firing indoor or in other confined spaces.
 Sound suppressors are increasingly commonly used by shooters to reduce the concussion and thereby prevent hearing loss, but are not always suitable for either legal or technical reasons.
 Suppressors can either be difficult or illegal to obtain in some jurisdictions, while a concussion reduction device is normally not classified as such.
 Concussion reduction devices also typically don't have the problem of introducing the extra amount of mirage as a suppressor does, since suppressors work by absorbing heat from the burnt gunpowder.
 The extra mirage can make accurate aiming difficult, especially on precision targets at long range.

 A muzzle shroud can also increase comfort compared to a muzzle brake while shooting prone by preventing dust to kick up from the ground.